 I tried hard to never complain.
 Silent deep breaths and closed eyes often got me through most tasks.
 The most prominent lesson I learned during my time in the Army that still echoes in my mind today is, “put your head down and drive on.”
-That mantra got me through a 12-mile ruck march, numerous physical fitness tests, obstacle courses, and simply just walking from my car to my desk–all with a broken bone.
-Maybe I received those judgemental looks because all they saw was me quietly going about my day, doing everything that was asked, and holding back every scream and tear that wanted to come–replaced by a smile.
+That mantra got me through a 12-mile ruck march, numerous physical fitness tests, obstacle courses and even just walking from my car to my desk — all with a broken bone.
+Maybe I received those judgmental looks because all they saw was a girl quietly going about her day, doing everything that was asked and holding back every scream and tear that wanted to come, but was replaced by a smile.

-In many ways, I feel the same now with Crohn’s Disease and kidney disease as I did with a broken foot.
-While my Crohn’s continues to be under control, none of the people in my life now saw me during my worst flare up when I quickly withered away and battled debilitating pain and uncontrollable bowel movements of blood and mucus that occurred more than 30 times a day.
-During my worst flare up, I couldn’t leave the house if I wanted to, I couldn’t/wouldn’t even leave to go to the hospital…and it was a time that I literally spent alone that dragged on for two months.
-The friends and family I have surrounding me today never saw that part of my life and don’t know the extent to which I carry the mental wreckage/baggage from it.
-Because, I’ve never let them.
+In many ways, I feel the same now with Crohn’s disease and kidney disease as I did with a broken foot.
+While my Crohn’s disease continues to stay in remission, no one in my life now ever saw me during my worst flare-up when I quickly withered away and battled debilitating pain and uncontrollable bowel movements of blood and mucus that occurred more than 30 times a day.
+During my worst flare-up, I couldn’t have left the house even if I wanted to; I couldn’t/wouldn’t leave even to go to the hospital.
+The friends and family I have surrounding me today never saw that part of my life and don’t know the extent to which I carry the mental wreckage/baggage from it; because I never let them.
 I’ve carried a fear for almost 15 years that lingers in the back of my mind (nothing really ever makes it go away) that it will happen again and will be worse than before.

-Those who are fighting chronic illnesses will often understand–and there is a certain type of comfort in knowing we are not alone in both our physical and emotional battles.
-To others, however, I often wonder if people look at us and simply think, “just go to the doctor, get some tests, take some medications, and, ta-da, be OK.”
-But it’s us, the ones fighting, who know that these diseases are often a waiting game and unpredictable.
+Those who are fighting chronic illnesses will often understand, and there is a certain type of comfort in knowing we are not alone in both our physical and emotional battles.
+To others, however, I often wonder if people look at us and simply think, “just go to the doctor, get some tests, take some medications and, ta-da, be OK.”
+But we are the ones fighting, the ones who know that these diseases are often a waiting game and unpredictable.
 If and when things do change, it will happen quickly.

-As I currently battle Crohn’s Disease and kidney disease, I don’t want to be coddled, but I also don’t want to be ignored.
-I also want to learn to let others in.
-So, basically, I don’t know what I want.
-It’s hard to describe to those who don’t walk the same path.
+As I currently battle Crohn’s disease and kidney disease, I don’t want to be coddled, but I also don’t want to be ignored.
+I want to learn to let others in, but it’s hard to describe to those who don’t walk the same path.

 So what’s really happening inside my head?
 How am I doing, when you ask?

-Well, the first part of that answer that I never say, is that I’m tired.
-I’m scared.
+The first part of that answer — that I never say — is that I’m tired.
+I’m also scared.
 I’m sometimes in a great deal of pain, but you’ll only see me smiling.
-And, because I’m grateful to be alive, grateful that I am receiving amazing medical care, and grateful that I can still do the majority of things I want to do, the second part of how I’m doing–the part that I say aloud–is simply, “I’m good.
+And, because I’m grateful to be alive, grateful that I am receiving amazing medical care and grateful that I can still do the majority of things I want to do, the second part of my answer to how I’m doing, the part that I say aloud, is simply, “I’m good.
 How are you?”

 * * *

-I’m sharing this for the many other autoimmune warriors who I know have felt these same things and giving others a glimpse into the endless mental loops we often can’t get ourselves out of.
+I’m sharing this for the many other autoimmune warriors who may have felt these same things, and giving others a glimpse into the endless mental loops we often can’t get ourselves out of.
 If you’re a fellow warrior and find this resonates with you, please share in the comments!